Ronmi/ynit/README.md

 1. Build ynit binary with `go build`.
 2. Build test image with `docker build -t ynit .`
-3. Run a container with `docker run -d --name ynit-test ynit`
+3. Run a container with `docker run --rm --name ynit`.
-4. Exec' into the container with `docker exec -it ynit-test bash`, see if ssh, nginx and php-fpm services are all up.
+4. Exec' into the container with `docker exec -it ynit ps ax`, see if ssh, nginx and php-fpm services are all up.
-5. Stop the container with `docker stop ynit-test`
+5. Stop the container with `docker stop ynit`
 6. Extract log files from container and examine if they were gracefully exited.

 ## License